The page has been translated by Gen AI.

 The above items are explained as follows.

---notebook-dir=/home/jovyanSet the working directory
+--notebook-dir=/home/jovyanSet working directory

 • /home/jovyan directory is mounted to a Kubernetes persistent volume (PV)